fluentcms/FluentCMS/src/Infrastructure/EventBus/FluentCMS.EventBus.InMemory/README.md

 ## Overview

-`FluentCMS.EventBus.InMemory` provides a simple, high-performance, in-memory event bus for .NET applications.
-It is designed for scenarios where low latency and simplicity are required, such as development, testing, or single-instance deployments.
+`FluentCMS.EventBus.InMemory` is a lightweight, high-performance event bus for .NET applications.
+It enables decoupled communication between components using the publish/subscribe pattern, making it ideal for development, testing, and single-instance production scenarios.

 - **Publish/Subscribe** pattern for domain events
 - **Dependency Injection**-friendly